-SECTION 18.
+SECTION 17.
 Ordinance 17527, Section 57, as amended, and K.C.C.
 4.40.110 are hereby amended to read as follows:

 In the case of any county construction project that meets the eligibility criteria for public art established in K.C.C.
 4.40.015 that involves the use of general obligation bond proceeds, the resolution, resolutions, ordinance or ordinances submitted to the voters or the council shall include an allocation for public art equal to one percent of the eligible project cost.
 Bond revenues for public art shall be transferred to the cultural development authority as described in K.C.C.
 4.40.015 to the extent consistent with arbitrage requirements and other legal restrictions, except as otherwise provided in K.C.C.
-2.49.170.
+2.49.170."

 Delete Attachment A, Charter of the Cultural Development Authority of King County, dated January 22, 2018, and insert Attachment A, Charter of the Cultural Development Authority of King County, dated February 13, 2018.